 There’s also Starbucks at the newly renovated lobby and 21 Square Bar +Kitchen where you can grab drinks and meals.
 And if you’re looking for a hotel with a view, just step out of the balcony of your hotel room and see Torrance from the top.
 The city lights shouldn’t be missed.
 Tip: do ask for a room facing the South for a better view.

 TORRANCE WEEKEND GETAWAY GUIDE: RESTAURANTS AND BAKERIES

 Din Tai Fung Torrance

 Known for having long lines due to their popular Xiao Long Bao or those steamed dumplings with soup inside, we gave Din Tai Fung a try for the very first time.
 It is located inside Del Amo Fashion Center and opens at 10 AM.
 We arrive just a little past opening time and were lucky to get seated immediately.

-The verdict – not your typical Chinese restaurant pack with flavor due to MSG.
-Din Tai Fung is very light yet refreshing.
+The verdict – not your typical Chinese restaurant that is pack with flavor due to MSG.
+At Din Tai Fung, everything is very light yet refreshing.
 Check out the open kitchen in the front to see the dumpling making action and do try their sticky rice and pork shaomai dipped in chilly sauce, beef noodle soup and end your meal with chocolate dumplings.
 I personally love their fried rice from the pork chop fried rice and my sea salt iced green tea drink.

 Ise-Shima at Miyako Hotel